Taitava/obsidian-shellcommands/README.md

 1. Search for this plugin in Obsidian's community plugins settings panel.
 2. Click Install, and after that **remember to click Enable**!
 3. Head to *Shell commands* settings tab.
-4. Input your vault's absolute path into the *Working directory* field.
-This can be for example *C:\users\YourUser\Desktop\ObsidianVaults\YourAwesomeVault\\* if you are on Windows.
-All commands will be run in this directory.
+4. All commands will be run in a certain directory.
+By default, it's your vault's base directory.
+If you want to run the commands in some other directory, you can type it in the *Working directory* field.
 5. Define one or more commands by clicking the *New command* button, entering a command and clicking *Apply changes*.
 6. All commands that you have defined, will be added to Obsidian's command palette.
 You can execute them from there (by hitting `Ctrl/Cmd + P` and searching for your command) or you can define a hotkey for each individual command in Obsidian's Hotkeys settings tab.